Backendless/ui-builder-library/components/bl-reCaptcha-component/README.md

 # ReCaptcha

-ComponentName is a component of Backendless UI-Builder designer.
+ReCaptcha is a component of Backendless UI-Builder designer.
 This allows you to upgrade your security from bots when need to send some form

 In this component we use [ReCaptcha v2](https://www.google.com/recaptcha/about/).